 Long Speech on Gandhi Jayanti

 A long speech on Gandhi Jayanti in English is advantageous for students in grades 7-12.
-Let’s take a look at the Mahatma Gandhi speech in English for students given below.
+Let’s take a look at the Mahatma Gandhi speech in English for students.

-He devoted his life relentlessly towards spreading awareness about the importance of equality, peace, harmony and brotherhood.
+He devoted his life relentlessly to spreading awareness about the importance of equality, peace, harmony and brotherhood.
 He always opposed untouchability and worked for Hindu-Muslim unity.
-He believed in eradicating all social evils, worked along with Kasturba to empower women, and fought for women’s rights.
-He was also concerned about farmers, and hence he tried to improve their economic condition throughout his life.
-His principles and values still hold great value and people consider it to be the right path to follow and these ideas were spread by many of his disciples, literature writers, and artists.
+He believed in eradicating all social evils, worked with his wife, Kasturba, to empower women, and fought for women’s rights.
+He was also concerned about farmers, so he tried to improve their economic condition throughout his life.
+His principles and values still hold great value, and people consider it the right path to follow.
+His ideas were spread by many of his disciples, literature writers, and artists.

 Short Speech on Gandhi Jayanti